blazium-engine/blazium-docs/tutorials/platform/android/android_library.rst

 .. warning::

-  Currently only a single instance of the Godot Engine is supported per process.
+  Currently only a single instance of the Blazium Engine is supported per process.
   You can configure the process the Android Activity runs under using the `android:process attribute <https://developer.android.com/guide/topics/manifest/activity-element#proc>`_.

 .. warning::